 The waving ceiling of the lobby refers to the geology and topography of the site, where a large rock of schist stood exposed to the weather.
 The building has been designed for Energy Star rating.
 Energy-efficient elements include a green roof and a building management system that regulates electrical, cooling, and lighting systems.
 Low and non-VOC content finishes are used throughout the interiors to provide a healthy environment for tenants.

-This project has received multiple awards in 2017: It was a finalist in the Urban Land Institute of New York's Excellence in Housing Development Awards; it received an Excelsior Award of Merit for Public Architecture from the AIA New York State chapter; it won best affordable and supportive development in the SARA Design Awards; and is a finalist in the multi-unit residential building category for Interior Design magazine's NYCxDesign awards.
+This project received multiple awards in 2017: It was a finalist in the Urban Land Institute of New York's Excellence in Housing Development Awards; it received an Excelsior Award of Merit for Public Architecture from the AIA New York State chapter; it won best affordable and supportive development in the SARA Design Awards; and won in the multi-unit residential building category for Interior Design's NYCxDesign awards.